Pharmaceutical Sciences

 The drug discovery and development pathway is designed for students intending to pursue graduate school and/or research-based careers in pharmaceutical sciences.

-Freshmen admitted to the university directly enroll in the major.
+Freshmen admitted to the university directly enroll in Pharmaceutical Sciences.

 Both transfer students from other universities and current Ohio State students seeking to change their major must have at least a 2.5 cumulative GPA to be able to enroll in the major.
 Interested students should view the College of Pharmacy's transfer overview for more information.

-Pharmaceutical sciences courses in the BSPS curriculum include drug discovery and development, biochemistry, ethics and professionalism, and instrumental analysis.
-Major course work includes courses in the core pharmaceutical sciences: pharmaceutics, pharmacology, medicinal chemistry and pharmacy practice.
-Students must also take course work in organic and general chemistry, biology, physics, physiology, anatomy, microbiology and calculus, as well as electives within an area of specialization.
-Various courses incorporate lecture/recitation sections and laboratory experiences.
+Pharmaceutical sciences courses in the BSPS curriculum include drug discovery and development, biochemistry, physiology and human disease, ethics and professionalism, and instrumental analysis.
+Major course work includes courses in the core pharmaceutical sciences: pharmaceutics, pharmacology, medicinal chemistry, and pharmacy practice.
+Students must also take course work in organic and general chemistry, biology, physiology, microbiology, and calculus, as well as pharmaceutical science electives and choice sciences.

-The College of Pharmacy provides opportunities for students to participate in the Honors Program, various Scholars programs and the Early Assurance Program for the Doctor of Pharmacy program.
-All of these students have the opportunity to live in Pharmacy House, a living-learning community for students of all majors with an interest in pharmacy.
+The College of Pharmacy provides opportunities for students to participate in the Honors Program, various Scholars programs and the Early Assurance Program for the Doctor of Pharmacy.
+All of these students have the opportunity to live in the Pharmacy Living Learning Community, a living-learning community for students of all majors with an interest in pharmacy.

 To be eligible for admission to the Early Assurance Program, students must meet the following requirements:

-• submit a separate application to the College of Pharmacy Office of Academic Affairs
+- submit a separate application to the College of Pharmacy Office of Recruitment and Admissions

 Students who want to learn more about pharmaceutical professions and professional school admissions may be interested in joining the Pharmacy Club.